San7o/hive-bpf/README.md

 environment.
 Moreover, the tracing points will be configured via a YAML config file.

-As usual, I will set a maximum of 3 hours before closing this project, (excluding the time to write this document).
+As usual, I will set a maximum of 3 hours before closing this project (excluding the time to write this document).
 I will not use any AI in the process.
 Hopefully I've caught your attention.
 Let's start.